Children, Youth and Families

 First Holy Communion

-The appropriate age at which children are admitted is a matter for discernment between individual families and the clergy.
-Children aged around eight years old are particularly encouraged to take part.
+The appropriate age at which children receive Holy Communion for the first time is a matter for discernment between individual families and the clergy.
+Children aged around eight years old are particularly encouraged to take part when we offer preparation sessions.
 Children who are not sure whether they are ready are also welcome to take part to find out more.

 Older children, parents, and carers who haven’t been confirmed are also welcome to join, as a step towards confirmation.